Asmat people: History

 The Asmat's first encounter with European people was with the Dutch, in 1623.
 However, until the 1950s, their remote and harsh location almost entirely isolated the Asmat from other ethnic groups.
 It was not until the mid-20th century that they came into regular contact with outsiders.
 The Asmat were documented headhunters and cannibals, and as a consequence were left largely undisturbed until then.

 The first apparent sighting of the Asmat people by European explorers was from the deck of a ship led by a Dutch trader, Jan Carstensz in the year 1623.
 Captain James Cook and his crew were the first to land in Asmat on September 3, 1770 (near what is now the village of Pirimapun).
-According to the journals of Captain Cook, a small party from the HM Bark Endeavour encountered a group of Asmat warriors; sensing a threat, the explorers quickly retreated.
+According to the journals of Captain Cook, a small party from HM Bark Endeavour encountered a group of Asmat warriors; sensing a threat, the explorers quickly retreated.

 In 1826, another Dutch explorer, Kolff, anchored in approximately the same area as that visited by Cook.
 When Asmat warriors approached the visitors with loud noises and bursts of white powder, Kolff's crew rapidly withdrew.
 The Dutch, who had gained sovereignty over the western half of the island in 1793, did not begin exploring the region until the early 1900s.
 At that time they established a government post in Merauke in the southeast corner of the territory.

 From there, several exploratory excursions with the goal of reaching the central mountain range passed through the Asmat area and gathered small numbers of zoological specimens and artifacts.
 These artifacts were taken to Europe where they generated much interest, and probably influenced modernist Western artists such as Henri Matisse, Marc Chagall and Pablo Picasso.